Skip to main content

 US Embassy in Singapore

-Consular services for US citizens in Singapore
+Consular services, passport renewal, notarials, and emergency assistance for US citizens in Singapore

 IRS International Taxpayers